F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 - `ticklen`: the length of the ticks in pixels
 - `tickformat`: the format of the tick labels.
 Depending on the axis datatype, we can use number formats (e.g., `".2f"` for two decimal places), datetime formats (e.g., `"%Y-%m-%d"` for dates) or scientific notation (e.g., `"e"` for scientific notation).
     - for percentage, we can use `".0%"` for integer percentage and `".1%"` for one decimal place.
 Note that this way, the `%` sign is added automatically to each tick label.
 If we do not want this, we can either set the text manually using the `ticktext` parameter, or multiply the data by 100.
+- `tickangle`: the angle of the tick labels in degrees

 Other important parameters are:
 - `title_text`: the title of the axis.